SeanLF/csi4142_a1/README.md

 # My solution for Assignment 1

 *Please note that my solution uses Ruby, Rails and third party libraries in order to quickly create a DB and insert from my script.*
+*Additionally, only dates, shape names, and durations are cleaned here*

 ## Pseudocode